mdozmorov/MachineLearning_notes/README.md

 - [Algorithms for Convex Optimization](https://convex-optimization.github.io), by Nisheeth K. Vishnoi.
 [PDF](https://convex-optimization.github.io/ACO-v1.pdf), [Tweet](https://twitter.com/NisheethVishnoi/status/1300487896894443521?s=20)

+- [what_are_embeddings](https://github.com/veekaybee/what_are_embeddings) - A deep dive into embeddings starting from fundamentals, online and PDF.

 ## DL Courses & Tutorials

 - [courses](https://github.com/SkalskiP/courses) - a curated collection of links to various courses and resources about Artificial Intelligence (AI).